45375dfhg/soc30/README.md

 Information about the backend and how to set it up can likewise be found inside the backend folder's readme.md.
 A guide to setup and import the database are included as well as the required steps to change the IP address to your likings.

-Inside the root direcotry, you find Dokumente.zip which includes:
+Inside the root directory you find Dokumente.zip which includes:
 - concept paper
 - API documentation
 - Pflichtenheft